markdist/markdist.github.com/index.md

 To our customer we provide:
 * Top quality merchandising of products depending on their needs
-* Advertising & promotions aimed at supporting the brands and in accordance with the brand policy
+* Advertising and promotions aimed at supporting the brands and in accordance with the brand policy

 Finally, to our end consumer we provide:
 * Attractive and strategically organised displays of high quality competitively priced products